Equestrian statue: Tallest and largest equestrian statue

-The monument to general Jose Gervasio Artigas in Minas, Uruguay, (18 meters tall, 9 meters long, 150,000 kg) was the world's largest equestrian statue until 2009.
-The current largest is the 40 meters tall Genghis Khan Equestrian Statue at Tsonjin Boldog, 54 km from Ulaanbaatar, Mongolia, the legendary location where Genghis Khan found the golden whip.
+The monument to general Jose Gervasio Artigas in Minas, Uruguay (18 meters tall, 9 meters long, 150,000 kg), was the world's largest equestrian statue until 2008.
+The current largest is the 40-meter-tall equestrian statue of Genghis Khan at Boldog, 54 km from Ulaanbaatar, Mongolia, where, according to legend, Genghis Khan found the golden whip.

-The Marjing Polo Statue, standing in the Marjing Polo Complex, Imphal East, Manipur (122 ft tall), completed in 2022-23, is the world's tallest equestrian statue of a polo player.
-It depicts ancient Meitei deity Marjing, Meitei horse (Manipuri pony) and Sagol Kangjei (polo).
+The Marjing Polo Statue, standing in the Marjing Polo Complex, Imphal East, Manipur (122 ft tall), completed in 2022–23, is the world's tallest equestrian statue of a polo player.
+It depicts ancient Meitei deity Marjing, a Meitei horse (Manipuri pony) and Sagol Kangjei (polo).

 The world's largest equestrian sculpture, when completed, will be the Crazy Horse Memorial in South Dakota, at a planned 641 feet (195 m) wide and 563 feet (172 m) high, even though only the upper torso and head of the rider and front half of the horse will be depicted.
-Also on a huge scale, the carvings on Stone Mountain in Georgia, USA, are equestrian sculpture rather than true statues, the largest bas-relief in the world.
-The world's largest equestrian bronze statues are the Juan de Oñate statue (2006) in El Paso, Texas, a 1911 statue in Altare della Patria in Rome, and the statue of Jan Žižka (1950) in Prague.
+Also on a huge scale, the carvings on Stone Mountain in Georgia, the United States, are equestrian sculpture rather than true statues, the largest bas-relief in the world.
+The world's largest equestrian bronze statues are the Juan de Oñate statue (2006) in El Paso, Texas; a 1911 statue in Altare della Patria in Rome; and the statue of Jan Žižka (1950) in Prague.